Wise Copywriting Practices To Craft Masterful Web Content

 g.
 Include Social Proof

 Last but not least, incorporating social proof into your copy is actually the icing on the cake.
 The most popular yet persuasive type of social proof seems to customers’ testimonials.
-Several businesses, typically healthcare industry, back up their claims with inviting testimonials of old clients.
+Several businesses, typically the healthcare industry, back up their claims with inviting testimonials of old clients.
 Not only do these words prove their points but they also establish credibility to their potential customers.

 Besides testimonials, you should utilize these things for a more persuasive copy: